When we arrive in heaven, the Talmudic sages wondered, what will God ask of us?

 God is shrewd.
 God doesn’t ask: Did you learn Torah?
 God asks: Did you establish a time for study?
 Did you have control over your time, over your life?
 And if you didn’t, who did?
 Where did your time go?

-Ed Feinstein is rabbi of Valley Beth Shalom in Encino.
+Ed Feinstein is rabbi at Valley Beth Shalom in Encino.